 Over the next few months I practiced turning the clients I really resonated with into my friends.
-Over the next year, I went to lunches, and dinners, and movies, and the theatre, a white water rafting trip and a vacation to Florida, with my friends.
+Over the next year, I went to lunches, and dinners, and movies, and the theatre, a white water rafting trip, and a vacation to Florida, with my friends.
 All of whom started out as clients.
-The best part of all of this is that I met Guy, and we have been together since 1999.
+The best part?
+Guy and I met, and we have been together since 1999.

 During that time I created a process to stay in touch with everyone, so no one would feel forgotten or ignored.

-About 18 months later I looked up from my desk and realized that I hadn’t had to leave my office to do any networking for any new clients for a very long time.
+About 18 months later I looked up from my desk and realized that I hadn’t had to leave my office to do any searching for any new clients for a very long time.

-I’ve always been a bit of a numbers and statistics person, so I went over the source of my clients for the past few months and realized that almost all of them had been referrals from my friends, who were also former clients.
+I’ve always been a bit of a number and statistics person, so I went over the sources of my clients for the past few months and realized that almost all of them had been referrals from my friends, who were also former clients.
 The unanticipated result of focusing on creating a network of friends was the creation of an evergreen network of business referrals.

 That’s the day I knew I had a system.
 I solidified my system and processes, and I was consistently in the top 10% of all loan originators in the country in the number of loans closed annually.

-I discovered that business success is to be found in those small behaviors, done consistently, that will lead happy clients, and for me, wonderful friends.
+It turns out that business success is found by doing those small behaviors, consistently, that lead to happy clients, and for me, wonderful friends.

 All told, I’ve been in sales for over 40 years.
 I left the mortgage industry in 2010, and between then and now I’ve started 3 businesses.
-I’ve used my systems and processes to grow each of those businesses much faster then I ever imagined possible.
+I’ve used my system and processes to grow each of those businesses much faster than I ever imagined possible.
 Now, I’m ready to share my knowledge and skills with you.

 I’m so glad to have you along for the ride!